A Legacy of Segregation

 While Edmonton has advanced Zoning Bylaw amendments that support an inclusive and equitable city — more work needs to be done.
 Renewing Edmonton’s Zoning Bylaw provides an opportunity to advance equity in Edmonton, including but not limited to:

-- Creating more flexible zones to provide more attainable and affordable types of housing
+Creating more flexible zones to provide more attainable and affordable types of housing and employment opportunities

-- Addressing any unjust processes such as privileging property owners over renters for notifications of proposed development
+Adjusting any process(es) which fail to take into account the needs and opinions of certain populations, such as privileging property owners over renters for notifications of proposed development

 Gender-Based Analysis Plus (GBA+) and Equity Toolkit